-There are tons of different perks that come along with being a freelancer.
-However, one of the biggest has to be the freedom and flexibility to work whenever and from wherever you want.
+Tons of perks come along with working remotely.
+One of the biggest has to be the freedom and flexibility to work whenever and from wherever you want.

 Yes, you hear the same cliché sentiments repeated to you time and time again after explaining what you do.
 And, they usually go something like, “That must be so cool to be able to work in your pajamas!” or “Ugh, I would love not to have an awful commute to work every morning—that must be so nice!”